-Glass igloos of Finland became a worldwide phenomenon after this photo of Kakslauttanen Arctic Resort went viral a couple of years ago.
+The glass igloos in Finland became a worldwide phenomenon after this photo of Kakslauttanen Arctic Resort went viral a couple of years ago.

-As a Finn, I couldn’t be happier about the fact that travelers all around the world are discovering Lapland and its beauty.
+As a Finn, I couldn’t be happier about the fact that travelers all around the world are discovering winter Finland and its arctic beauty!

-Today, there are around thirty glass resorts in Finland, situated mainly in the northern areas of Finland.
+Today, there are over thirty glass resorts in Finland, situated mainly in the northern areas of Finland.
 This is because the chances of catching the northern lights are much higher in the north.

 In this post, I share my helpful tips regarding glass igloos in Finland so that you can find the perfect glass resort to suit your needs!